thusya/community_android/README.md

 AS 4.2 Spek plugin automatically selects Intellij compatible spek plugin as the latest and recommended.

 We need to install the AS version of Spek Plugin.
+A list of versions can also be found here, https://plugins.jetbrains.com/plugin/10915-spek-framework/versions for the specific version of AS.

 Choose install from disk option: